tiffanymonroe/wdi-remote-gizmo/unit_5/w12d05/instructor_notes/REACT_PART_ONE.md

 <script src="http://fb.me/JSXTransformer-0.12.1.js"></script>
 ```

-React is **compartmentalized** via **separation of concerns** so we use only the pieces we want to use.
+The first script is **React core**.

-We are using **React core**.
+We are also using **React DOM** which is specifically for rendering React stuff in a web browser.
+You can render React stuff in other places too, which is why React DOM is separate from the core React library.

-We are using **React DOM** which is specifically for rendering React stuff in a web browser.
-The idea is that you can render React stuff in other places too (not just a web browser, like mobile device), which is why React DOM is separate from the core React library.
+And we are using, **JSX** a library like jQuery that will allow us to write shorthand JavaScript code (more later).

-**JSX** is a library, like jQuery, that will allow us to write shorthand JavaScript code (more later).
+### Application script

-We could use React without ReactDOM and use a different renderer (say, for Mobile), or use React and ReactDOM without JSX (more on JSX later) and write JS objects rather than XML.
-Let's include all three.
+Underneath these scripts, link up your application script, but make sure it is of type `text/jsx` so that it will be interpreted for our JSX transformer.

 ![](https://i.imgur.com/GTqrRmA.png)